SOFTS-Raw sugar hits two-week low, arabica coffee rebounds

 SUGAR

-* Dealers said forecast rains over the weekend in Center-South Brazil could help improve soil moisture levels and the outlook for this year's cane crop.
+* Dealers said rains forecast for the weekend in Center-South Brazil could help improve soil moisture levels and the outlook for this year's cane crop.

 * An improving outlook for production in India has also contributed to recent market weakness.